Table of contents

 - Introductions and office tour

-- Administrative procedures such as creating login credentials and setting up their workspace
+- Administrative procedures, including creating login credentials and setting up workspaces

 2. Onboarding training

 While orientation training is quite generic, onboarding training is tailored to make new employees productive swiftly.
 The onboarding training is role-specific; thus, the program length varies from a few weeks to several months.
 A robust onboarding program adheres to the 4 C’s :